openebs-archive/openebs-docs/docs/uglocalpv-hostpath.md

 kubectl get pvc local-hostpath-pvc
 ```

-For the more detailed setup, skip to the next section.
+For a more detailed walkthrough of the setup, follow along the rest of this document.
 :::

 ## Minimum Versions